 The Basic Needs Resource page includes basic needs resources, including OHSU resources and community-based resources.

 STUDENT LEARNING SUPPORT

-Student Academic Support Services (SASS) is committed to helping all learners at OHSU reach their academic potential.
-They offer one-on-one consultations with learners and residents, workshops on study skills and strategies for students, at the request of faculty members or students, and access to the Sakai learning management system for asynchronous, self-directed learning support (which either learners or faculty can access).
+Academic Success Center is committed to helping all learners at OHSU reach their academic potential.
+They offer one-on-one consultations with learners, workshops on study skills and strategies, writing support and academic coaching.

 OHSU LIBRARY